 The Department of Values, Technology and Innovation (VTI) studies sociotechnical systems from a values perspective.
-It focuses on the overarching research theme of responsible innovation, bringing together expertise from economics, safety science and philosophy.
+It focuses on the overarching research themes of design for values, management of responsible innovation and responsible risk management, bringing together expertise from the fields of economics, safety science and philosophy.

-The value dimension is important for the further development, social acceptance and moral acceptability of technological innovations.
-Lack of public support for an innovation often means that it is not introduced into society, even though it might make a positive contribution to society in some way.
-At other occasions, the innovation is pushed through despite lack of public support, which sometimes means that public concerns are ignored.
-The responsible innovation approach provides for an alternative paradigm: the choice should not be between foregoing a potentially helpful innovation or pushing it through despite justified concerns.
-Rather, the responsible innovation approach pays attention to important values, in the design as well as in the implementation of technological innovations, and in the institutions that govern them.
+Lack of public support for an innovation often means that it is not implemented, even though it has the potential to make a positive contribution to society.
+At other occasions, the innovation is pushed through despite lack of public support, which sometimes means that public concerns have been ignored.
+But the choice should not be between pushing through an innovation despite justified concerns or foregoing its potential benefits.

 News & in the media